Char1iee/NBA_Odds_Analysis/README.md

 The targets we plan to have our model predict are: 'moneyLine', 'total', 'spread', 'secondHalfTotal', 'score', 'winner', as these will all be important aspects of betting that occur for the given game.

+### Next 2 Models
+One of the next models that we're thinking of building is the RNN.
+This is due to the fact that our data can be interpreted as a time series, where we want to predict the next point in the series.
+In this case, an RNN would be able to generate a robust representation of each team, which could then be used for the final prediction step.
+The benefit of doing this over a traditional NN is that it will be better equipped to handle how each team changes over time, and be better able to predict how that team will be for a timestep that hasn't been seen before, which is what our current test set is composed of.

+The other model that we want to try using is an SARIMA (Seasonal Auto-Regressive Integrated Moving Average).
+This model shows promise for the same reason as the RNN: it is built to account for changes/constants over time.
+We chose the seasonal variant of the base
+ARIMA because we suspect that teams will have verying performance based on seasonal changes (not the season variable but like month or day of week for example), which we hope this variant will be able to capture.